CS102-Classroom-Notes-and-Assignments/syllabus/README.md

 4. Python programming:
    * Introduction to Python data types and expressions.
    * File I/O, formatted printing and plotting.
-   * Introduction to common libraries such as matplotlib and numpy.
+   * Introduction to common libraries such as matplotlib, numpy and pandas.

 # Classwork Breakdown